ccstatic/passgen/README.md

 <img width="972" height="505" alt="image" src="https://github.com/user-attachments/assets/a0fc0a33-68dc-45ec-8532-711157d8a036" />

 When you run the program, you'll be met with an output like this by default.
-If you paste into a text editor or a text box you'll have a, by default, a strongly generated password locally and securely generated.
+If you paste into a text editor or a text box you'll have a strongly generated password locally and securely generated.

-With this passgen.exe however, you can go to the path of the .exe inside your terminal and run it with some configurations.
+With the program, you can also go to the path of the file inside your terminal and run it with some configurations.
-Some examples:
+Here are some examples:
 `passgen --show` to see it in the terminal.
+To be secure, passwords are not printed unless specified.
 <img width="557" height="36" alt="image" src="https://github.com/user-attachments/assets/4e88fa38-7688-4c2d-938e-e1029b207106" />

 `passgen --length 32 --show` or `passgen -l 32 --show` to change the length of the password.
 <img width="587" height="59" alt="image" src="https://github.com/user-attachments/assets/ddb84a6a-9129-48b5-b289-177e7855befb" />

-`passgen --amount 5 --show` to show five passwords
+`passgen --amount 5 --show` to show five passwords at once instead of one.
 <img width="599" height="215" alt="image" src="https://github.com/user-attachments/assets/60ce6a3d-2c21-483f-9872-008f631a6305" />

 `passgen --show --no-symbols` to prevent symbols from being generated.